Esri/quickstart-map-js/README.md

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.
+Thank you!

 * Directions - Uses OAuth and requires you to sign up for a [free ArcGIS Developer Subscription](https://developers.arcgis.com/en/sign-up/) to use the app.